 Changing your appointment

-If this is your first appointment in the immunology department you need to cancel or change your appointment you will need to ring 0115 849 3392
+If this is your first appointment in the Immunology department and you need to cancel or change your appointment, you will need to contact us on: 0115 849 3392

 If you do change this appointment, it might not be possible to change this again and you may be referred back to your GP.